Khutsubani Public School Water Project – Georgia

 This project will take place in the main schoolyard of Khutsubani Public School.
 There are three components:

-- Purchase pipes and one sink with tap to provide teachers with access to water in the teacher’s lounge.
+- Purchase pipes and one sink with a tap to provide teachers with access to water in the teacher’s lounge.

 Three of the school’s employees, including gym teacher Nodari Tkhilaishvili, will be in charge of soliciting help from a local plumber and will work together to replace the pipe system and to install the sink, taps, and drinking fountain.